yogendra-kokamkar/live_facemask_detection/README.md

 Live Facemask detection model using tensorflow keras and opencv
 ### Usage ###
-clone the repository to your local machine run the command 'python facemask_detection.py'
+clone the repository to your local machine and run the command 'python facemask_detection.py'

 ### Notes ###